openshift-pipelines/pipeline-service/README.md

-# Pipelines-service
+# Pipeline Service

-Pipelines-service provides a SaaS for pipelines.
+Pipeline Service provides a SaaS for pipelines.
 It leverages Kubernetes, Tekton, Tekton Triggers, Tekton Results, Pipelines as Code together with kcp.

-## Why Pipelines-service?
+## Why Pipeline Service?

 Tekton and Kubernetes provide a great infrastructure for build pipelines.
 They come however with some limitations.